CLIENT INFORMATION SHEET

-The following information is required by the Rules of Conduct and Client Care for Lawyers of the New Zealand Law Society ("Law Society").
+The following information is required by the Rules of Conduct and Client Care for Lawyers of the New Zealand Law Society.

 The basis on which fees will be charged is set out in our Letter of Engagement.
 Our Letter of Engagement and our Terms of Business also set out when our fees are to be paid.

 We hold professional indemnity insurance that meets or exceeds the minimum standards specified by the Law Society.
 We will provide you with particulars of the minimum standards upon request.

 The Law Society maintains the Lawyers Fidelity Fund for the purposes of providing clients of lawyers with protection against pecuniary loss arising from theft by lawyers.
 The maximum amount payable by the Fidelity Fund by way of compensation to an individual claimant is limited to $100,000.
-Except in certain circumstances specified in the Lawyers and Conveyancers Act 2006, the Fidelity Fund does not cover a client for any loss relating to money that a lawyer IS Instructed to invest on behalf of the client.
+Except in certain circumstances specified in the Lawyers and Conveyancers Act 2006, the Fidelity Fund does not cover a client for any loss relating to money that a lawyer is Instructed to invest on behalf of the client.

 The Law Society client care and service information is set out below.
-Whatever legal services your lawyer is providing, he or she must:

-- act competently, in a timely way, and in accordance with instructions received and arrangements made
+- act competently, in a timely way, and in accordance with instructions received and arrangements made;

-- protect and promote your interests and act for you free from compromising influences or loyalties
+- protect and promote your interests and act for you free from compromising influences or loyalties;

-- discuss with you your objectives and how they should best be achieved
+- discuss with you your objectives and how they should best be achieved;

-- provide you with information about the work to be done, who will do it and the way the services will be provided
+- provide you with information about the work to be done, who will do it and the way the services will be provided;

-- give you clear information and advice
+- give you clear information and advice;

-- protect your privacy and ensure appropriate confidentiality
+- protect your privacy and ensure appropriate confidentiality;

-- treat you fairly, respectfully and without discrimination
+- treat you fairly, respectfully and without discrimination;

-- keep you informed about the work being done and advise you when it is completed
+- keep you informed about the work being done and advise you when it is completed;

-- let you know how to make a complaint and deal with any complaint promptly and fairly
+- let you know how to make a complaint and deal with any complaint promptly and fairly.

-The obligations lawyers owe to clients are described in the Rules of Conduct and Client Care for Lawyers.
+The obligations lawyers owe to you are described in the Rules of Conduct and Client Care for Lawyers.
 Those obligations are subject to other overriding duties, including duties to the courts and to the justice system.

 The names and status of the person or persons who will have the responsibility for the services we provide for you are set out in our Letter of Engagement.

-If you do not wish to refer your complaint to that person, or you are not satisfied with that person's response to your complaint, you may refer your complaint to the Senior Partner, Simon Blackwell, or to Nigel Seebold.
+If you do not wish to refer your complaint to that person, or you are not satisfied with that person's response to your complaint, you may refer your complaint to one of the partners, Simon Blackwell, Nigel Seebold or Allister Doo.
 They may be contacted by letter or by email as follows:

 The Law Society also maintains a complaints service and you are able to make a complaint to that service: